 18 – E-Reader — In-flight entertainment has gotten pretty good, but I love to use travel time to catch up on reading too.
 The type of e-reader I bring depends on my mood.
 If I’m really into a novel, or plan to do reading outdoors (like on a beach) I’ll bring my Kindle Paperwhite.
 But if I have long layovers or just want a variety of in-flight entertainment, I’ll bring my iPad loaded with magazines and the latest Netflix series to binge.
 We have a whole post about the pros and cons of each in our article Best Tablet Readers For Travel.

-19- Wet Ones — From wiping down your plane tray table, to cleaning off your hands on-the-go during a street food tour, these travel packs of Wet Ones are so handing during travel.
+19- Wet Ones — From wiping down your plane tray table, to cleaning off your hands on-the-go during a street food tour, having these travel essentials are handy for all types of travel.
 I know my seatmates on a plane might think I’m a germaphobe, but I fly happier knowing I’ve used an antibacterial wipe to clean off my plane space.
 Buy It: Wet Ones Antibacterial Hand Wipes

 20 – Water Spray — Living in Florida, I’m used to 100% humidity.
 So, my sinuses sometimes get irritated when we travel, especially in-flight with the recycled dry cabin air.
 I always carry a travel-friendly sized water spray.
 During a long flight, I feel like the little bit of mist is not only refreshing, but it helps me breathe easier too.
 Sometimes I even like to use a rose water spray for a lovely scent.
 Buy It: Mineral Water Facial Spray